• Skip to primary navigation

 • 1 cup Unrefined Coconut Oil

-• 3 tablespoon Maple Syrup
+• 3 tablespoon Pure Maple Syrup

 • 2 teaspoon Vanilla Bean Paste (I used Java Sisters Vanilla)